hfahrudin/flower_classifier/README.md

 ```
 4. Open ```{model name}_model.py```, you can choose the base model as you like, and edit the ```CNN``` part.
 5. run edited python file in terminal.
 After the training process, it should appear weight and json file named according to the base model.
-6. Move them into the weight and json folder.
+6. Move them into the weight and json folder .

 ## Contact me